mambrocio/new-portfolio-base/README.md

 * I did not like the requirement of having one project bigger than the other based on the requirements and opted into a much more equal portrayal

-* I had to redeploy this project two other times because the deployment kept breaking
+* I had to redeploy this project two other times because the deployment kept breaking.

 * I'm dreading to say this.
 BUT I AM POSSIBLY GOING TO REDO A NEW ONE, SIMPLY BECAUSE I THOUGHT OF SOMETHING EVEN MORE STYLISTIC.

 ## Asset Credit To The Website